Chad Travel Information

 Local time is GMT +1.

-Most households in Chad have no access to electricity.
-Electrical outlets in Chad usually supply electricity at between 220 and 240 volts.
+Many households in Chad have no access to electricity.
+Electrical outlets in Chad usually supply electricity at 220 volts, 50Hz.
 European two-pin plugs with round or flat pins are standard.

 Arabic and French are the official languages of Chad and English is not widely spoken.